CE Staff Top Banner

 Improving Reliability in Your Area

-Affected members were mailed a letter in March.
-The overhead powerline directly serving those homes (the line attached to the house/meter that runs back to the pole) will be buried.
-If it is already buried, we will be onsite to reroute the power to the new power sources.
-The costs and coordination with electrical contractors will be paid for and managed by Connexus.
+Affected members were mailed a postcard in March.
+The overhead power line directly serving those homes (the line connecting the house/meter back to the pole) will be buried.
+If it is already buried, we will reroute the power to the new underground sources.
+All costs and coordination with electrical contractors will be paid for and managed by Connexus.

 Will it cost me anything to put the line underground?